devel0/netcore-docx/README.md

 - table `AddRow()` adds an empty row already filled with enough cells to cover actual table columns
 - row `GetCell()` retrieve Table Cell from which you may use `.SetParagraph()` in place of `.AddParagraph()` because empty cells prepared with an empty paragraph.
     - an helper row `SetUniformMargin()` allow to set margin around cell contents
-- table `SetBorderOutside()` sets outer table cells border to Single or specified Border type.
-Alternatively `SetBorderAll()` or `SetBorder()` can be used to set all cells outer/inner or custom border.
+- table `SetBordersOutside()` sets outer table cells border to Single or specified Border type.
+Alternatively `SetBordersAll()` or `SetBorders()` can be used to set all cells outer/inner or custom border.

 ### numbering